FAQ

 General

-No. You connect using your BCH wallet address as your username.
-There is no account, no login, and no personal data stored.
-Your address is all you need.
+No. You connect using your wallet address as your username.
+No email, no password, no personal data stored.

-A solo mining pool coordinates individual miners so each miner searches for a block independently.
-If you find a block, you keep the full reward minus our fee.
-You do not share rewards with other miners, and you never receive a cut of someone else's block.
+A solo mining pool coordinates individual miners independently.
+If you find a block, you keep the reward (minus a small fee).
+You never share rewards with other miners.

-It depends on your hashrate and current BCH network difficulty.
-A Bitaxe at 500 GH/s has roughly a 1-in-5-million chance per block attempt.
-The statistical average to find a block at that hashrate is multiple years.
+At 500 GH/s the statistical average is multiple years.
 Luck is random — some miners find one in days, most never do.
-That's the nature of lottery mining.
+This is lottery mining.

 Our stratum servers are based in Europe.
-This gives European miners lower latency and more stable connections.
-We run Bitcoin Cash Node (BCHN) for block validation and submission.
+This gives EU miners lower latency and more stable connections.

 Payouts

-No. The full reward is sent after one block confirmation.
-There is no balance system and no minimum threshold.
-You either win the full block reward or nothing — that's how solo mining works.
+No. Your full payout is sent after one block confirmation.
+There is no balance system and no minimum.

 Technical